siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 // ...
 ```

-The final step in our shortcodes file is to export the two shortcodes in order to access them in our Eleventy config:
+The final step in our shortcodes file is to export the two shortcodes to access them in our Eleventy config:

 ```javascript
 // _11ty/shortcodes.js